-We own or lease (as noted below), directly and through our consolidated subsidiaries, 44 manufacturing facilities.
+We own or lease (as noted below), directly and through our consolidated subsidiaries, 46 manufacturing facilities.
 In addition, we lease our corporate headquarters in Westchester, Illinois and our research and development facility in Bridgewater, New Jersey.

-The following list details the locations of our manufacturing facilities within each of our four reportable business segments as of February 1, 2020:
+The following list provides information about our manufacturing facilities within each of our four reportable business segments as of January 31, 2021: